-Capital developments in Cayman's infrastructure continue apace but are they enough to meet ever-increasing demand?
-Severe traffic congestion, overcrowded schools and hospitals with not enough beds for patients, all indicate the significant strain due to the rapid population growth in the last two years.
+Capital developments in Cayman's infrastructure have continued but in 2025, an election year, it is unlikely there will be any further major projects started or finished, until a new government has coalesced from the primoradial soup of Cayman's post-election melting pot.
+Meanwhile, severe traffic congestion, overcrowded schools and hospitals with not enough beds for patients, all indicate significant strain due to rapid population growth in the last two years.

 On This Page

-There are a number of upcoming capital projects that are designed to improve the Island's infrastructure and quality of life for residents and the standard of facilities for vistors.
-The long term goal of the Government is to attract new businesses and investment, and create jobs for Caymanians.
-In December 2023, the Premier announced a move to finance a range of infrastructure projects, to be paid for by borrowing a further $150 million and implement a package of tax and fee increases.
+The long term goal of the original UPM Government was to attract new businesses and investment, and create jobs for Caymanians.
+In December 2023, the then Premier announced a move to finance a range of infrastructure projects, to be paid for by borrowing a further $150 million and implement a package of tax and fee increases.

-The key element of the government's spending plan is a considerable school building programme, which will include the construction of two new high schools, one in Cayman Brac and the other in West Bay, as well as new classrooms at the Lighthouse School, and the next phase of redevelopment of the John Gray High School.
+The key element of the government's spending plan was a considerable school building programme, which would have included the construction of two new high schools, one in Cayman Brac and the other in West Bay, as well as new classrooms at the Lighthouse School, and the next phase of redevelopment of the John Gray High School.

 Environment